agiordan101/annpy/README.md

 To do:

-	- EarlyStopping work ?
-	- Softmax
-	- Binary cross entropy
-	- Adam
+	- Adam optimizer
+	- Dropout layer